MichaelBabushkin/tagfeed/server/README.md

 It's safer to avoid from defining permanent environment variables on an machine that runs/connects to more than one environment

 4. Creatig tables in the db:
-In the virtual environment, from the server folder, run: "alembic upgrade head"
+In the virtual environment, from the root folder, run: "alembic -c server/alembic.ini upgrade head"

 5. Activating the server:
-In the virtual environment, from the server folder, run: "uvicorn app.main:app" ot "python main.py"
+In the virtual environment, from the root folder, run: "uvicorn server.app.main:app"

 6. server API documentation:
 When the server is active, go to "https://localhost:8000/docs"